MrRedBeard/ESP32SimpleMultiThreadWebServer/README.md

 # ESP32MultiProcessWebServer
 Simple multithreaded Web Server that utilizes 2 cores of the ESP32 separating the web server from the additional executable tasks.
 Using xTaskCreatePinnedToCore and global variables I can kick off a seperate thread from my main loop running the webserver.

+# Don't use!
+Something in my logic is messed up and this errors out when controlling WS2812B's.
+If you know why this wouldn't work I'm all ears.

 Derived from multi process loops by https://github.com/copercini https://github.com/copercini/esp32-iot-examples/blob/master/multiloop/multiloop.ino